CANDYlaboratory/candylab.github.io/_pages/about.md

 <h1>News</h1><br>

+<strong>September 2026</strong><br>
+💰💰 We are grateful to the NIH NIA R01 award for funding our research!
+We will apply simultaneous EEG-PET-MRI to study sleep-wake physiology in aging and its relationship to Alzheimer’s disease risk factors.  <br>

 <strong>July 2026</strong><br>
 🦒🦒 Tracy has joined the lab as an undergraduate research assistant!
 She is a rising senior at UC Irvine, majoring in cognitive science and data science.